 Long-grain white rice

-Cooked rice thickens the soup (are you sensing a pattern here?
-Clearly, I love a creamy soup), further transforming it into a rich and hearty meal.
+A small amount of rice is added to the soup as it simmers, naturally thickening it and further transforming it into a hearty complete meal.
 Any long-grain white rice works well, but I’m partial to jasmine.

 Substitute: Swap the white rice for long-grain brown rice instead, but not if time is of the essence (and let’s be honest—we’re all way too busy).
 Brown rice takes much longer to cook, so you’ll need to pre-boil it in a separate pot.
 Head to the recipe card for instructions.